rust-lang/book/src/ch08-03-hash-maps.md

 This code will print `{1: "hello", 2: "world"}`.
 The first call to `entry` will insert the key `2` with the value "world", since `2` doesn't have a value already.
-The second call to `entry` will not change the HashMap since `1` already has the value "hello".
+The second call to `entry` will not change the hash map since `1` already has the value "hello".

 #### Update a Value Based on the Old Value

-Another common use case for HashMaps is to look up a key's value then update it, using the old value.
-For instance, if we wanted to count how many times each word appeared in some text, we could use a HashMap with the words as keys and increment the value to keep track of how many times we've seen that word.
+Another common use case for hash maps is to look up a key's value then update it, using the old value.
+For instance, if we wanted to count how many times each word appeared in some text, we could use a hash map with the words as keys and increment the value to keep track of how many times we've seen that word.
 If this is the first time we've seen a word, we'll first insert the value `0`.